PyMamba/mamba-framework/docs/getting_started.rst

-.. _getting_started;:
+.. _getting_started:

 Getting Started
 ===============

 Ready to get started?
 This is a section for the impatient, and give you a very basic introduction about Mamba.
-If you are looking for detailed information about how mamba works go to :ref:`what_mamba_is` page.
+If you are looking for detailed information about how to contribute with mamba go to :ref:`contributing` page.
 If what you are looking for, is documentation about `Twisted <http://www.twistedmatrix.com>`_ just click on the link to go their main site.

 In this section we are going to create a first dummy mamba application to get familiar with the `mamba-admin` command line tool and the mamba's MVC model.